b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - Some estimation algorithms have no analytical solution and need to resort to iterative optimization methods.
 - **Gradient descent** starts from a random $w$, and, at each step, updates $w$ in the opposite direction of the **gradient vector**.
 - $η$ is called the *stepsize*, or **learning factor**, which determines how much to move in that direction.
+- An online update of $w$ using gradient descent.

 ### Logistic Discrimination